ghc-proposals/ghc-proposals/proposals/0000-typeerrormessages.rst

 .. sectnum::
 .. contents::

-To improve GHC’s current type error messages by removing statements beginning with “In the …” and modifying the format of the current “expected vs. actual” statements for improved clarification.
+To improve the clarity of GHC’s current type error messages by modifying their structure and by completely removing statements beginning with “In the …”.

 Motivation
 ------------
 For the most part, GHC’s current type error messages are visually ineffective.
 The messages are often too long and can be difficult for users to process, even when the problem at hand is actually a simple one.
 This is largely due to their inclusion of redundant information, and their overall structure.
 With some rewording, reformatting, and the removal of a few phrases, GHC’s type error messages will better facilitate the troubleshooting and overall development processes for users of all levels.

---improve tool integration (tools may break, but can be fixed)
+This change also has the potential to improve tool integration.

 **Example #1**